Search This Blog

 Director, HR Manager, Program Manager, Portfolio Manager, Product Manager, Agile Coach, Scrum Master, Data Scientist

-Value Strategist People taking on this role are senior leaders of the organizations.
+Value Strategist The people taking on this role are senior leaders of the organizations.
 They architect the vision and mission paving the foundation for values, direction, culture, alignment of the entire organization.

 This role aligns with the "Effective" in the 9-Quadrant approach.